Biography

 Guitarist, composer, and recording artist David Pedrick has earned accolades from critics and audiences alike for his work in a wide variety of styles.
 His live performance credits run the gamut from jazz clubs to concert halls, and he has been invited to perform for guitar societies, concert series, musical theater productions, and music festivals throughout the United States.
 Collaborative performance projects have included The Pedrick-Hutson Guitar Duo, Craythur Brothers, New Threads, Ossia Duo, The Zen Dilettantes, and Kilmaine Saints.

 David’s composition and production work traverses multiple genres.
-In addition to original compositions, arrangements and transcriptions for theatrical productions, recitals, and chamber concert premieres, his music has been featured on ABC, NBC, Fox Broadcasting Company, National Public Radio, Public Radio International, the British Broadcasting Corporation, the Canadian Broadcasting Corporation, and the documentary JFK: The Case for Conspiracy.
+In addition to original compositions, arrangements, and transcriptions for theatrical productions, recitals, and chamber concert premieres, his music has been featured on ABC, NBC, Fox Broadcasting Company, National Public Radio, Public Radio International, the British Broadcasting Corporation, the Canadian Broadcasting Corporation, and the documentary JFK: The Case for Conspiracy.

-David earned both a B.S. in Music Education (summa cum laude), winning The Teacher Education Scholar Award, and a M.M. in Classical Guitar Performance from West Chester University, where he also earned induction into the national music honor society, Pi Kappa Lambda.
+David earned both a B.S. in Music Education (summa cum laude), winning The Teacher Education Scholar Award, and an M.M. in Classical Guitar Performance from West Chester University, where he also earned induction into the national music honor society, Pi Kappa Lambda.
 He has performed in masterclasses for Ronald Pearl, Julian Gray, Jason Vieaux, and the Los Angeles Guitar Quartet.